roshni-b/cidc-api-gae/README.md

 ```
 That being said, avoid doing this!
 Deploying this way circumvents the safety checks built into the CI/CD pipeline and can lead to inconsistencies between the code running on GAE and the code present in this repository.
 Luckily, though, GAE's built-in versioning system makes it hard to do anything catastrophic :-)

-## Connecting
+## Connecting to the API
-Currently, the staging API is hosted at staging-api.cimac-network.org and the production instance is hosted at api.cimac-network.org.
+Currently, the staging API is hosted at https://staging-api.cimac-network.org and the production instance is hosted at https://api.cimac-network.org.

 To connect to the staging API with `curl` or a REST API client like Insomnia, get an id token from stagingportal.cimac-network.org, and include the header  `Authorization: Bearer YOUR_ID_TOKEN` in requests you make to the staging API.
 If your token expires, generate a new one following this same procedure.